Chapter Ten: Creatures

 As with minifigs, a Creature with a standard Mind has one Action

-If that's not enough for the species you have in mind, you can purchase
+If that's not enough for the species a player has in mind, they can purchase

 target during its turn.
-A Creature with multiple Ranged
+This allows a Creature with multiple Ranged

-or Close Combat attacks may divide them between multiple
+or Close Combat attacks to divide them between multiple

-targets in the same turn.
+targets in the same turn, or to make multiple types of attacks on the same target.
 A multi-brained or superintelligent

 Creature can even take two or more completely dissimilar